oleksandr-sobkovych/Homeworks-CS1_term2-/README.md

 # Q-Learning Maze Classifier

 Generate your own mazes on the [web page](web_page_link)(not implemented yet).
-Use Q-Learning techniques to classify mazes by their difficulty considering completion time, path length, path optimality (determined using A* if there are mltiple).
+Use Q-Learning techniques to classify mazes by their difficulty considering completion time, path length, path optimality (determined using the A* algorithm).
 Get the mazes by their difficulty in terms of the parameters listed above to use for progressive Deep Q Learning networks' training.

 ## Installation

-OS X & Linux:
-TODO

-Windows:
-TODO
+Clone the project repository, run /modules/web_handling/app.py to host the project's web interface locally on your device.

 ## Usage example

-TODO
+/TODO/

 _For more examples and usage, please refer to the [Wiki][wiki]._